Titjikala: Facilities

+There is an Indigenous art centre, Tapatjatjaka Art and Craft, where paintings and sculptures are produced for sale.

-Gunya Titjikala is a tourist resort operated by Gunya Tourism at Titjikala. ("Gunya" is another word for "humpie" or shelter.)
-Profits are delivered to the community through a trust account arrangement.
+Gunya Titjikala was a tourist resort operated by Gunya Tourism at Titjikala. ("Gunya" is another word for "humpy" or shelter.)
+Profits were delivered to the community through a trust account arrangement.
 Gunya Titjikala is unique in being funded through a private loan by Macquarie Bank executive Bill Moss, who provided $400,000 to start operations.
-The Indigenous Land Council has also contributed $250,000 in venture capital.
+The Indigenous Land Council contributed $250,000 in venture capital in 2006.
 The Australian newspaper reported on 9 October 2007 that Gunya had suspended operations due to the cancellation of the Community Development Employment Program as part of the Howard Government's Northern Territory National Emergency Response interventions in the Northern Territory.

-Titjikala has a general store, school, women's centre, indigenous arts centre, early learning centre, aged care program, laundry, mechanical workshop, basketball court, health clinic and Centrelink agent.
+Titjikala has a general store, school, women's centre, early learning centre, aged care program, laundry, mechanical workshop, basketball court, health clinic and Centrelink agent.

 A primary school exists at Titjikala.

 Titjikala and its surrounds are governed by the Tapatjatjaka Community Government Council.
-The council has a budget of approximately $4m and employs 26 people.

 A Lutheran church is based in Titjikala.
 The Lutheran Church has had a long association with the Titjikala community.

-There is no continuous Northern Territory police presence or police station in the community.

-A permit is not required for a member of the public to visit Titjikala.

-Alcohol is banned from Titjikala and severe penalties apply for those taking alcohol into the community.